Construction of GCM hypersurfaces in perturbations of Kerr: Introduction

-where $\lot$ denote lower order terms, see section \ref{sec4.3} for the precise statement. \\ \\ {\bf Step 4.} We look for a special choice $(\Psibr(s),\Labr(s),\Labbr(s))$ such that the additional GCM conditions \eqref{norma} and \eqref{l=1etaSxibS} are verified.
-These conditions lead, in view of Step 4, to an ODE system for $(\Psibr(s),\Labr(s),\Labbr(s))$, with prescribed initial conditions at $\ovs$ which allows us to uniquely determine the desired hypersurface $\Si_0$.
+where $\lot$ denote lower order terms, see Section \ref{sec4.3} for the precise statement. \\ \\ {\bf Step 4.} We look for a special choice $(\Psibr(s),\Labr(s),\Labbr(s))$ such that the additional GCM conditions \eqref{norma} and \eqref{l=1etaSxibS} are verified.
+These conditions lead, in view of Step 3, to an ODE system for $(\Psibr(s),\Labr(s),\Labbr(s))$, with prescribed initial conditions at $\ovs$ which allows us to uniquely determine the desired hypersurface $\Si_0$. \begin{remark} The proof of Theorem \ref{intromthm} is largely analogous to that of Theorem 9.52 in \cite{KS}.
+Below, we compare the proof in this paper and that in Section 9.8 of \cite{KS}. \begin{itemize} \item In {\bf Step 1} and {\bf Step 2}, we show that, in general, one can choose the approximate basis of $\ell=1$ modes so that they are transported along the normal direction to the GCM spheres $\S(s)$ on $\Si$.
+This contrasts with \cite{KS} where the basis of $\ell=1$ modes is fixed by the polarized symmetry. \item Once the choice of $\ell=1$ modes is made, in {\bf Step 3}, we derive the system of ODEs \eqref{firstsystem}.
+Note that the coefficients of linear terms of $\La(s)$ and $\Lab(s)$ on the R.H.S. of \eqref{firstsystem} are different from that of (9.8.74) in \cite{KS}, which is due to the different choice of $\ell=1$ modes.\footnote{More precisely, the basis of $\ell=1$ modes in \cite{KS}, fixed by polarized symmetry, is not transported along the vectorfield $\nu^\S$.} \item {\bf Steps 1-3} are significantly more involved than the corresponding in \cite{KS} due the absence of symmetry, while {\bf Step 4} is similar to that in \cite{KS}. \end{itemize} \end{remark}